Handze1/Handze1/README.md

-- 👋 Hi, I’m @Handze1
+- 👋 Hi, I’m Alex Handzel
-- 👀 I’m interested in Machine Learning and Big Data.
+- 👀 I’m interested in Machine Learning and Big Data tools.
-- 🌱 I’m currently a graduate student studying Bioinformatics at SDSU.
+- 🌱 I’m have recently completed my masters of science in biological and medical informatics.
-- 💞️ I’m looking to collaborate on projects related to Finance, Real Estate and Health.
+- 💞️ I’m looking to collaborate on projects from many different fields such as business, healthcare, finance and marketing.
-- 📫 How to reach me ...
+- 📫 You can reach me at alexh20@vt.edu

 <!---
 Handze1/Handze1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.